 2. Simple, Seamless Browsing: Thirst Relief

-There’s a quiet confidence in how the site is structured.
+There’s a quiet confidence in the site’s structure.
 It trusts the user to find their way, and it helps them along.
-For anyone browsing on the go—or in a rural area with patchy internet—it works just as well as it does in a city office.
+For anyone browsing on the go, or in a rural area with patchy internet, it works just as well as it does in a city office.
 And that kind of design matters more than we think.

 3. One Clear Ask, Not Many: CRY India